Second DWI Defense Rockland County

 You are eligible for a conditional license after your first DWI if you participate and pass the Impaired Driver Program.
 Regarding a second Rockland County DWI, if you have participated in the Impaired Driver Program or were eligible and did not do so within the previous 5 years, you will not be eligible for a conditional license.
 You will not be able to drive to work, school, or medical appointments and will have to serve the full term of your suspension or revocation.
 Once it is completed, you will have to reapply to the DMV for a new driver license.

-Contact an effective Spring Valley DWI, Rockland County DWI defense attorney
+Contact an effective New City DWI, Rockland County DWI defense attorney

 The penalties for a second DWI are severe.
 The prosecution and the courts treat a second offense harsher than a first offense.
 It is important that if you are charged with a felony you seek the advice of a criminal attorney who is versed in DWI defense.
 Kevin T. Conway has over 30 years of experience working with Rockland County residents faced with a DWI.
 If you need the legal advice or passionate defense of an effective Rockland County DWI attorney, contact The Law Office of Kevin T. Conway.

-Kevin T. Conway is an effective DWI defense attorney in Spring Valley serving the communities of Airmont, Chestnut Ridge, Nanuet, New City, Nyack, Piermont, Pomona, Sloatsburg, Spring Valley, Suffern, West Haverstraw.
+Kevin T. Conway is an effective DWI defense attorney in New City serving the communities of Airmont, Chestnut Ridge, Nanuet, New City, Nyack, Piermont, Pomona, Sloatsburg, Spring Valley, Suffern, West Haverstraw.
 Our Spring Valley firm also serves the towns of Clarkstown, Ramapo, Stony Point, Haverstraw, Orangeburg, and all of Rockland County.
 Contact The Law Office of Kevin T. Conway for a consultation.